This is the danger of playing it too safe at work

 Re-entry

 Get people collaborating on equal terms.
 If there’s a signal trait common to all unconventional thinkers, it’s intelligence.
-Most are way have extraordinarily high IQs, and when you combine that with their native intensity, focus, or nerve, they can intimidate the more conventional personalities in an organization.
+Most have extraordinarily high IQs, and when you combine that with their native intensity, focus, or nerve, they can intimidate the more conventional personalities in an organization.
 Look for ways to engage teams in supervised collaboration, so the more conventional minds and the Rare Breeds can work together on equal terms.
 Everyone is heard, and nobody feels like they’re contributing just because they’re less flashy or outspoken.

 Landing